primozflander/meeting_busy_light/README.md

-# Zoom / Teams Meeting Busy Light
+# Zoom / Teams meeting busy light

 Solution for easily detecting Zoom and Teams meetings and controlling the color of the remote busy light.